CodeYourFuture/syllabus/docs/react/week-2/lesson.md

 - `onPlay` - a video starts playing
 - `onSubmit` - a form element is submitted

-Notice that just like with `addEventListener` above, we pass the function reference to `onClick` instead of calling the function.
-If we call the function, it will run when we render, not when the user clicks on the button.
+Notice that just like with `addEventListener` above, we pass the function **reference** to `onClick` instead of **calling** the function.
+If we call the function, it will run the function when we render, not when the user clicks on the button.
+(Remember that _rendering_ is the term in React for inserting into the DOM).

 :::tip
 Think of it like this: we give the event handler to React, so that React can call our function when the element is clicked.